wso2-attic/docs-ciam-cloud/en/docs/get-started/quickstart.md

 ## Step 4: Share organization details

-Once the organization admins are defined, you (as the super administrator) need to share the access URL of the sub organizations with the relevant administrators in each sub organization.
+Once the organization admins are defined, you (as the super administrator) need to share the access URL of the suborganizations with the relevant administrators in each suborganization.

 You can get an organization's access URL by switching to the organiztaion on the Management Console.
-The format of a sub organization URL is as follows:
+The format of a suborganization URL is as follows:

 ``` bash
 https://{SERVER_HOST}:9443/o/{organization id}/console